skyimager/stanford_cars_classification/README.md

 ## 6. Evaluation
 For evaluation, the final model can be obtained from [here](https://drive.google.com/file/d/1IJLoxTYMo0q8xzC_0zI8JpMccN3nbZyf/view?usp=sharing)

-The same has to be kept inside the `inferencec` folder in root.
+The same has to be kept inside the `inference` folder in root.

 For evaluation the model can be run using the notebook [here](./notebooks/inference_retinanet.ipynb)